Colonial Theatre (Boston)

 The Colonial Theatre in Boston, Massachusetts, opened in 1900, is the oldest continually-operating theatre in the city.
-It is located at 106 Boylston Street on Boston Common at the former site of the Boston Public Library.
+It is located at 106 Boylston Street on Boston Common at the former site of the Boston Public Library's central branch.
 It is a pending Boston Landmark.

 History

 The Colonial Theatre was designed by the architectural firm of Clarence Blackall and paid for by Frederick Lothrop Ames Jr. The theatre first opened its doors for a performance of Ben-Hur on December 20, 1900 with a sold out show and Winston Churchill attending.
 Ben-Hur operated with a cast and crew of 350 people and featured eight live horses on stage in full gallop during the chariot race scene.
-The play was so mechanically and technically extraordinary, it was featured on the cover of Scientific American.
+The play was so mechanically and technically extraordinary it was featured on the cover of Scientific American.

-George Bernard Shaw's play, Too True To Be Good received its world premiere at the Colonial Theatre on 29 February 1932.
+George Bernard Shaw's play Too True To Be Good received its world premiere at the Colonial Theatre on February 29, 1932.